 The department’s world-class research programs foster a spirit of inquiry in the department’s clinical and educational programs, and bring new preventive, diagnostic, and treatment modalities to our patient population.
 These programs derive from a rich tradition of mentorship and critical thinking, and are fostered by a supportive and collegial environment that encourages faculty and trainees to work and learn collaboratively.

-The department’s research program has secured $116 million in extramural funding in AY 2014, a 49% increase relative to AY 2013 and the highest amount in the department’s history.
-Substantial growth in the department’s research portfolio has occurred in infectious disease, cardiology, biomedical genetics, clinical epidemiology, and computational biomedicine.
+The department’s research program secured $114 million in new extramural funding in AY 2015, a 34% increase relative to AY 2014 and the highest amount in the department’s history.
+Substantial growth in the department’s research portfolio has occurred in infectious disease, cardiology, biomedical genetics, clinical epidemiology, regenerative medicine, preventive medicine, pulmonary medicine, and computational biomedicine.
 The expansion of these programs reflects investments in new faculty and research infrastructure.
-The department has continued its goal of supporting research faculty by awarding 13 pilot grants in 2013–2014 in collaboration with the Clinical Translational Sciences Institute and the Center for Nanotechnology and Nanobiotechnology.
-The department has also awarded bridge funding to six faculty members.
+The department has continued its goal of supporting research faculty by awarding 17 pilot grants in 2014–2015 in collaboration with the Clinical Translational Sciences Institute and the Center for Nanotechnology and Nanobiotechnology.
+The department has also awarded bridge funding to four faculty members.
 The Department of Medicine’s established research cores—the Analytical Core, the Metabolic Phenotyping Core, the Cellular Imaging Core, Biostatistics Core, and the High Throughput Screening Core (HTS)—all continue to grow.
-In AY 2014, we have had 1,000 internal and external users scheduling for use of the cores.
-A total of 45 grants was submitted using these core resources, of which 21 were funded for a total of over $37 million.
+In AY 2015, we have had 1,000 internal and external users scheduling for use of the cores.
 The department’s funding from the National Institutes of Health is in the very top decile of research-intensive departments of medicine in the United States.

 The department has internationally renowned research programs in a number of areas.
 Examples include: